Things to Do near Our Inn in Charlottesville VA

 University of Virginia Sports Events

-When we started here at the inn in 2006 the word “foodie” was not in our vocabulary.
+When we started here at the inn in 2006 the word “foodie” was not in our vocabulary nor was the phrase “Farm to Table.”
 Now it is!
 In fact Esquire Magazine named Virginia “The Food Region of 2014.”
 Charlottesville is a delight for connoisseurs of superb food and wine.
 In the Historic Downtown area alone, there are more than 50 great restaurants, some fancy, some not, but all serving delicious fare.
-From Food and Wine Magazine to the Telegraph (UK) the reviews are amazing.
+From Food and Wine Magazine to Trip Advisor and James Beard award nominations the reviews are amazing.
 Jane Black, writer for the Washington Post, visited Charlottesville in May 2008 and wrote “If It Tastes Good, It’s in Charlottesville.”
 In this article, she said, “Thanks to inventive chefs, a commitment to quality and a local focus, this is one college town with all the makings of a food lover’s destination.”

 Here are some of our favorite restaurants for lunch, dinner or drinks: